kopchik/go-to-live-kata/README.md

 ## Some Quirks

 Could be done in a more concise way, but because of salt bugs I used more verbose syntax.

 1. Container initialization is a bit long because we install salt from github and bootstrap scripts have numerous issues (they may not use `--depth=1` for git clone, etc) and installs all the development dependencies.
-The salt-minion shipped with ubuntu 14.04 is has numerous bugs ([1],[3]).
+The salt-minion shipped with ubuntu 14.04 has numerous bugs ([1],[3]).
 1. Yet bootstrap script does not install python-mysqldb which is required for mysql states.
 I modified the bootstrap script because it needs to be present at the time salt is running.
-1. I use mariadb because the ancent mysql shipped with ubuntu 14.04 does not support `unix_socket`.
+1. I use mariadb because the ancent mysql shipped with ubuntu 14.04 does not support `unix_socket` auth.
 I decided not to go with backports or something.
 1. Some parameters could be parametrized, but I think yaml+templates look just ugly.
-1. We trust wp-cli provided by a third party is not malicious.
+1. We trust `wp-cli` provided by a third party is not malicious.

 ## What's left